Oliveira223/Oliveira223/README.md

 ---

-> "If you can't explain it simply, you don't understand it well enough."
+> "If at first you don’t succeed; call it version 1.0."